philn/cef-build-box/README.md

 ## Get the code (lots of it)

-To get the code or update the checkout:
+To get the code or update the checkout.
+In this example the code will be stored in `cef-build`.
+You need around 30GB of free disk space.

 ```bash
 toolbox run -c cef-buildbox python3 /cef/automate-git.py --download-dir=$PWD/cef-build --branch=5060 --no-distrib --no-build